Basheertome/tidbyt/readme.md

 Tidbyt
 =========

-The code for my custom calendar app for Tidbyt
+The code for my custom apps for Tidbyt